On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: LSA Benchmark Generation

+\textbf{Level 2: Solvable Non-Abelian (2D Rigid Motion).} To introduce non-commutativity while retaining algebraic solvability, we construct a dataset governed by the Special Euclidean group $\mathrm{SE}(2)$.
+Restricting the group to 2D rigid motions resolves this physical instability while precisely preserving the necessary algebraic conditions.
+The generator set $\Sigma_{\text{L2}}$ comprises four translation operators identical to those in Level 1, supplemented by two in-plane rotation operators (e.g., clockwise and counter-clockwise rotations by a fixed angle around the image center).
+While rigid rotations and translations generally do not commute, the $\mathrm{SE}(2)$ group is structurally constrained such that its derived series terminates at the identity in finite steps.
+This progression evaluates the capability of architectures to process non-commutative operations that ultimately remain decomposable into finite abelian extensions.

-This level targets the theoretical complexity boundary by embedding the non-solvable structure of $\mathrm{SO}(3)$.
-The generator set $\Sigma_{\text{L3}}$ operates in the 3D world space prior to projection.
-We define three rotation generators corresponding to extrinsic rotations around the $X, Y, Z$ axes by a fixed atomic angle $\theta = 30^\circ$.
-These are represented by Euler angles, generating a dense subset of the rotation group.
-The set is complemented by two uniform 3D scaling operators ($s=1.2, s^{-1}$) and a single fixed translation vector $\mathbf{v} = [0.15, 0.15, 0.0]$ in the normalized camera space.
-Since the subgroup generated by these rotations is dense in $\mathrm{SO}(3)$---which contains a subgroup isomorphic to $\mathrm{A}_5$---this level presents an $\mathsf{NC^1}$-hard modeling challenge.
+\textbf{Level 3: Non-Solvable (3D Rotation).} This level directly targets the theoretical complexity boundary by embedding the non-solvable structure of the 3D rotation group $\mathrm{SO}(3)$.
+The generator set $\Sigma_{\text{L3}}$ operates entirely in the 3D world space prior to the 2D rendering projection.
+We define six generators corresponding to extrinsic rotations around the orthogonal $X, Y,$ and $Z$ axes by a fixed atomic angle of $\theta = \pm 30^\circ$.
+Applying these generators iteratively produces a dense subset of the rotation group.
+Since this subset contains finite non-solvable subgroups isomorphic to the alternating group $\mathrm{A}_5$, it enforces an algebraic structure where operations are deeply entangled and fundamentally cannot be decoupled into independent abelian layers.
+Modeling long-horizon sequences in this non-solvable domain therefore presents an $\mathsf{NC^1}$-hard computational challenge, surpassing the theoretical expressivity limit of static, constant-depth execution graphs.